Mohamed-Mousa11/bold_project/README.md

 1. **Cloud provider: AWS & EKS**

    Option C (AWS) was chosen to align with the assessment’s AWS focus.
-EKS provides a managed control plane so we can concentrate on node configuration, networking, and CI/CD instead of running our own Kubernetes control plane. fileciteturn0file0L18-L40
+EKS provides a managed control plane so we can concentrate on node configuration, networking, and CI/CD instead of running our own Kubernetes control plane.
+Managed Kubernetes reduces operational overhead.

 2. **Single EKS cluster with two namespaces**